d48/d48.github.com/pages/about.md

 ---
 {% include JB/setup %}

+I love all things web and tech.
+Currently I'm getting heavily into **JavaScript**.
 This website is a place to put down and record progress, questions, and notes on various things I'm interested in or working on.

 Some things you will find are notes on `code`, `articles`, and `books`.

-Other items you will see are project interests that I want to get into like using `Arduino` or building `mobile applications`.
+Other items you will see are projects that I'm interested in like `painting`, `drawing` or building `mobile applications`.

 ![My son Jeshua and I](http://dl.dropbox.com/u/3371324/RyanRegalado/Ryan-and-Jeshua-PancakeHouse.jpeg) My son Jeshua and I - eating at Pancake House in the Philippines